ChristopherCochet/Disaster-Message-NLP-Pipeline/README.md

 ## 1. Disaster Response Dataset

  The data set contains 26,248 real messages that were sent during disaster events.
-These messages are classified as either 'direct', 'social' or 'news' and those are the labesl we will use to train the nlp model.
+These messages are classified as either **'direct'**, **'social'** or **'news'** and those are the labels we will use to train the nlp model.

 <kbd> <img src="https://github.com/ChristopherCochet/Disaster-Message-NLP-Pipeline/blob/master/images/dataset-1.PNG"/> </kbd>

- If we look at the dataset once tranformed using the dimension reduction technique latent semantic analysis (LSA) we see the following:
+ If we look at the dataset once tranformed using the dimension reduction technique latent semantic analysis (LSA) we see the following messages segregated by color on two dismensions:

 <kbd> <img src="https://github.com/ChristopherCochet/Disaster-Message-NLP-Pipeline/blob/master/images/dataset-lsa.PNG"/> </kbd>